neondatabase/website/content/docs/guides/partner-billing.md

 ### Guidelines

 Generally, the most effective quotas for controlling spend per project are those controlling maximum compute (`active_time_seconds` and `compute_time_seconds`) and maximum written storage (`written_data_bytes`).
 In practice, it is possible that `data_transfer_bytes` could introduce unintended logical constraints against your usage.
 For example, let's say you want to run a cleanup operation to reduce your storage.
-If part of this cleanup operation involves moving data across the network (for instance, to create an offiste backup before deletion), the `data_transfer_bytes` limit could prevent you from completing the operation &#8212; an undesirable situation where two measure meant to control cost interfere with one another.
+If part of this cleanup operation involves moving data across the network (for instance, to create an offsite backup before deletion), the `data_transfer_bytes` limit could prevent you from completing the operation &#8212; an undesirable situation where two measures meant to control cost interfere with one another.

 ## Suspending active computes

 _**What happens when the quota is met?**_

 When any configured metric reaches its quota limit, all active computes for that project are automatically suspended.
-It is important to understand, this suspend is persistent.
+It is important to understand, this suspension is persistent.
 It works differently than the inactivity-based [autosuspend](/docs/guides/auto-suspend-guide), where computes restart at the next interaction: this suspend will _not_ restart at the next API call or incoming proxy connection.
 Without intervention, the suspension remains in place until the next billing period starts (`quota_reset_at`).

 See [Querying metrics and quotas](#querying-metrics-and-quotas) to find your reset date, billing period, and other values related to the project's consumption.